Archer Daniels Midland: 2001–present

+ADM sponsored a major agribusiness show in Havana, where the company signed a $10 million contract with Cuba’s food import agency, Alimport, to deliver rice, cooking oil, and soy.

-In May 2006, Patricia A. Woertz became the company's chief executive officer.
+In March 2006, G. Allen Andreas announced he was stepping down as CEO.
+Later, in May 2006, Patricia A. Woertz became the company's chief executive officer.
 In February 2007, Woertz was elected chairman of the board at ADM.

 In 2012, the company sought to acquire strategic holdings to support serving Asian markets through the acquisition of GrainCorp, an Australian grain firm with a network of storage and port facilities in Australia.
-On November 29, 2013, this acquisition was blocked by the Australian Treasurer.
+On November 28, 2013, the acquisition was blocked by the Australian Treasurer Joe Hockey after Australia's Foreign Investment Review Board failed to reach a consensus recommendation.

+The company moved its headquarters to Chicago in 2014.

-On July 7, 2014, the company announced that it would buy Swiss-German natural ingredient company Wild Flavors for $3 billion, a move aimed at diversifying the company and helping brands appeal to consumers who increasingly favor foods with natural ingredients and flavorings.
+That same year, ADM completed its acquisition of Toepfer International, Germany's largest grain trader, and renamed the company ADM Germany GmbH.
+The company also announced that it would buy Swiss-German natural ingredient company Wild Flavors for $3 billion, a move aimed at expanding ADM into health-oriented food sectors.

-The appointment of current CEO Juan R. Luciano was announced on November 5, 2014.
-Luciano joined the company in 2011 as executive vice president and chief operating officer and became president in February 2014.
-He succeeded Patricia Woertz as CEO in January 2015, and as chairman of the board in January 2016.
+ADM announced the appointment of current CEO Juan R. Luciano on November 5, 2014.
+Luciano initially joined the company in 2011 as chief operating officer.
+Under Luciano's leadership, the company restructured its business segments and pursued an aggressive strategy of acquisitions that expanded its human and animal nutrition business.

 In October 2015, ADM announced the sale of its global cocoa business to Olam International.
 The sale was valued at about $1.2 billion.
 Approximately 1,500 employees transferred to Olam with the sale.
 In January 2017, ADM agreed to sell its crop risk services (insurance) unit to Validus Holdings for $127.5 million.

+In October 2016, ADM launched its venture capital arm, ADM Ventures, which focused initially on alternative proteins.

-On January 19, 2018, it was reported that Archer Daniels Midland Co.
-(ADM) had approached Bunge Ltd. about a takeover, with details "unclear".
+The Wall Street Journal reported in January 2018 that ADM had approached Bunge Ltd. about a takeover, with details "unclear" at the time.
 At that point, Bunge had a market value of about $9.8 billion, and was also being pursued by Glencore PLC for acquisition, since May 2017.
-In 2018 ADM agreed to purchase the British probiotic supplement company Probiotics International Limited for $243 million.
-In 2019, ADM agreed to purchase the remaining 50 percent stake in British grain and oilseed producer Gleadell from the French company InVivo, and completed the acquisition of animal nutrition company Neovia for $1.54 billion euros (US$1.73 billion).
+In January 2019, Juan Luciano clarified the company didn't need a "monster transformational transaction" and a deal was never made.

+In March 2018, ADM restructured its business segments into four units: carbohydrate solutions, nutrition, oilseeds, and origination or ag services.
+The next year, the company announced it was consolidating the ag services and oilseed units.

+In September 2021, ADM acquired a 75% stake in four pet food companies for a total of $450 million, including PetDine, Pedigree Ovens, NutraDine, and The Pound Bakery.
+Later that year in November, ADM acquired Serbian soy agribusiness Sojaprotein, and completed its acquisition of Deerland Probiotics & Enzymes.

+In 2022, ADM saw rising profits due to the Russian invasion of Ukraine and the global food crisis.